GingerKiwi/gingerkiwi-2024/src/content/blog/2023-12-08-quick-list-of-a11y-resources.md

   - design
   - a11y
 image: /images/covers/03_A11y_ResourcesForDevs_1200x630.png
-imageAlt: "Graphic on a black background.Pink text: Web Accessibility Wednesdayslaptop emoji + wheelchair emojiOrange text: A11y Resources for Devs!pink to orange gradient text: https://gingerkiwi.blog"
+imageAlt: "Graphic on a black background.Pink text: Web Accessibility Wednesdays laptop emoji + wheelchair emojiOrange text: A11y Resources for Devs!pink to orange gradient text: https://gingerkiwi.dev"
 description: Web Accessibility Wednesday - Bonus Friday Edition!Just now in James Q Quick Learn Build Teach Discord, Arkar Myat said he'd like some Web Accessibility resources both general and image specific, so I thought I'd do a post to help others as well.It's not an exhaustive list!
 I also haven't given summaries like I usually do.
 It's more like my dumping my current A11y brain cache.
 layout: ../../layouts/BlogPostLayout.astro
 category: a11y